microsoft/winget-cli/README.md

 1. Clone the repository
 2. Configure your system, please use the [configuration file](.configurations/configuration.dsc.yaml).
 This can be applied by either:
    * [Dev Home](https://github.com/microsoft/devhome)'s machine configuration tool
    * WinGet configuration.
-If you have the experimental feature enabled, run `winget configure .configurations/configuration.dsc.yaml` from the project root so relative paths resolve correctly
+Run `winget configure .configurations/configuration.dsc.yaml` from the project root so relative paths resolve correctly
+3. Run `vcpkg integrate install` from Developer Command Prompt for VS 2022

 ### Prerequisites